 Love has to be bigger than sex and romance.
 The highest form of love isn’t just romance, it’s friendship.
 Even engaged couples brag saying that the other is their best friend.

 Real friendship, companionship, and true love are all possible.
-All theses can indeed be had between two people of the same sex.
+All these can indeed be had between two people of the same sex.